hbai98/Dynamic-Network-Algorithm/README.md

 ![](README.assets/res.png)

 Diffusion with source and sink.
 Fluid is pumped from the source into a selected set of query nodes and is allowed to leak out from each node into a sink at first-order rate.
-For clarity, an undirected network is shown
+For clarity, an undirected network is shown above, which illustrates the initial state to the diffused and equilibrium result and 'F', 'C' are the source nodes.

+For more information, a blog is available [here](http://www.haotian.life/2020/08/10/diffusion-kernel/).

 Code is available [here](https://github.com/164140757/MyAlgorithms/tree/master/src/main/java/Algorithms/Graph/Dynamic).